altaga/Receptionist-Drone-with-CV/README.md

 Official guide: https://developer.sony.com/develop/spresense/developer-tools/get-started-using-arduino-ide/set-up-the-arduino-ide

-Since we are using the Arduino IDE, we will have to carry out a procedure to be able to flash the code in the "Arduino Code" folder.
+Since we are using the Arduino IDE, we will have to carry out this procedure to be able to flash the code you can find in the "Arduino Code" folder (at the bottom).

 - Format the SD card (Highly Recommended).
-- Paste the file in the "Audio" folder in the SD.
 - Plug the SD card in the Board.
 - Open the following example code of the Arduino IDE.
 <img src="https://i.ibb.co/Dp56GW1/Spresense-2.png" width="800">